sparrowstack/sparrow-starter/README.md

 ```

 #### Example Agent
-This [example agent](./src/interactiveTerminal) demonstrates a realistic SparrowStack agent setup.
+This [example agent](./src/interactiveTerminal) demonstrates a realistic Sparrow agent setup.
 It uses system prompts and equips the agent with multiple tools to leverage.
 Treat this as a sandbox for experimenting with different models, prompts, and tool integrations.

 To start this example agent, run the following command:
 ```sh